EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Now let's work on an entity that's a little bit more complex: the one we will use to represent vehicle models.

-For this entity, we don't want our API to be as low level as for the other three, where it was basically a thin wrapper over database tables.
+For this entity, we don't want our API to be as low level as the one for the other three, where it was basically a thin wrapper over database tables.
 We want it to be a little bit more abstract and not expose the entire database structure verbatim.

 Refer back to the data model.
 We'll add `models`, `model_styles` and `model_style_years`.
 Let's start by adding the following classes: